 Go Wild Tip 2: Go Minibeast Hunting!
 Whilst you’re building your den and rolling over logs, remember to check under and on them for marvellous minibeasts.
 Roly-poly woodlice, shiny ground-beetles, scurrying centipedes and millipedes all love to hide in the dark and damp soil.
 Be gentle and ensure any you move get put somewhere safe.
 If you can bring a magnifying glass, you can get even closer to what makes these creatures so incredible.
 Remember a ruler and compete to find the longest worm.
 Bring some paper and pencils and sketch your favourite find.
 Send us your pictures, we’d love to see them.
 The Wildlife Watch page has free wildlife spotter sheets to download and print out too.
 Activities | Wildlife Watch

 Go Wild Tip 3: Climb a tree!
-In our den building areas are some great trees to try climbing too.
+In our den building area there are some great trees to try climbing too.
 We recommend not helping children up; If they can get themselves up, then they should be able to get themselves down.
 Three points of contact always – a hand and two feet, or two hands and one foot – will give them a secure grip.
 And make sure the branch they’re standing on is thicker than their arm, as a guide to the weight it could take.
 Discuss what a healthy branch vs. a dead branch looks like, so they know if it’s safe to use.
 Is it alive with green leaves or bare and dying and likely to crack?
 What different wildlife will they find in the trees?
 Will the tree become a pirate ship lookout or a mountain they’ve scaled?
 They may not get very high on a first try but keep coming back and see how their skill and strength progresses.

 Go Wild Tip 4: Make mud cakes!
 If it’s been raining, it’s a great time to get stuck into the mud.
 Or if it’s dry, bring an extra bottle of tap water to make your own potions.
 A couple of plastic bowls and spoons from home can be useful, or even just a stick for stirring and a large leaf to serve on will do.
 If you’re confident in what’s safe to pick, add garnishes of tree seeds and sprinkles of flower petals.
 A twiggy birthday candle or three can complete a celebration mud-cake.